Winnipeg Metropolitan Region: Membership

 However, there are some municipalities that are geographically (entirely or largely) within the Region's territory that are not officially part of the Metro Region.
-These include the town of Teulon, the village of Garson, and the Indian reserve of Brokenhead Ojibway Nation.
+These include the town of Teulon, the village of Garson, and the First Nation reserve of Brokenhead Ojibway Nation.

 Winnipeg census metropolitan area

-The Winnipeg Metro Region includes the smaller Winnipeg census metropolitan area (CMA), with the addition of the Brokenhead 4 Indian Reserve.
+The Winnipeg Metro Region includes the smaller Winnipeg census metropolitan area (CMA), with the addition of the Brokenhead Ojibway Reserve.
 The included CMA municipalities are: